ianlgnk/github-profile-explorer/README.md

 2. git clone will clone the repository on your local machine
 3. yarn will download all project's dependecies

-## ☕ How can I use GitHub Explorer
+## ☕ How can I use GitHub Explorer?

 Now that you have installed the GitHub Explorer, follow this steps to run the project: